 - Old Christmas trees are used for fuel in biomass heating systems and power generators.

 There are probably many other creative ways to recycle Christmas trees.
 If you have a great idea, we’d love to hear about it!
-If you just want to drop your tree of somewhere and be done with it, The City of Fort Collins and Larimer County are offering free tree recycling until January 16, 2013.
-Here’s what to do:
+If you just want to drop your tree off somewhere and be done with it, there are a few options for you in Fort Collins.
+Here’s some information from the city of Fort Collins website:

-- Remove all decorations, including tinsel, lights, tree stand, nails, and plastic bags.
+- Remove all decorations, including lights, wire, hooks, ornaments, tinsel and fake snow.

-- Take your tree to one of the following freedrop-off locations:
+- Take your tree to one of the following drop-off locations: